 Wednesdays, 10:55 am - 12:20 pm (in-person/on-campus) + Online instruction

 English 001AX (5 units)

-Note: Due to COVID-19, our fall courses will be online in both synchronous (live online) and asynchronous (online at your own pace) instruction modalities.
+Note: Due to COVID-19, our fall courses will be hybrid which is a combination of in-person if county allows and asynchronous (online at your own pace) instruction modalities.

 English 1B (3 units)